iholzleitner/3D-couple-resemblance/README.md

 * 1_preppingScanData: R code for submitting delineated and re-warped face scans to Generalized Procrustes Analysis

 * 2_mainAnalysisScript: R code and output file for all analyses and plots reported in manuscript, as well as additional visualizations and analyses.
-The main output file can also be directly accessed in a browser at: http://facelab.org/3D-couple-resemblance/results.html - please allow time for loading!
+The main output file can also be directly accessed at: http://facelab.org/3D-couple-resemblance/results.html - please allow time for loading!

 Please see
 [session_info_20191118.txt](../master/session_info_20191118.txt) for details on used R packages and versions